linebender/druid/druid/examples/readme.md

 cargo run --example scroll_colors
 ```

 This is a showcase is scrolling through an image gradient square.
-The square is devided into smaller squares each with a unique color.
+The square is divided into smaller squares each with a unique color.
 There are other ways to to this like one big widget with an image for example.

 ## Styled Text
 ```